Dua: Role in Islam

 There is a special emphasis on du'a in Muslim spirituality and early Muslims took great care to record the supplications of Muhammad and his family and transmit them to subsequent generations.
 These traditions precipitated new genres of literature in which prophetic supplications were gathered together in single volumes that were memorized and taught.
 Collections such as al-Nawawi's Kitab al-Adhkar and Shams al-Din al-Jazari's al-Hisn al-Hasin exemplify this literary trend and gained significant currency among Muslim devotees keen to learn how Muhammad supplicated to God.

-However, Du'a literature is not restricted to prophetic supplications; many later Muslim scholars and sages composed their own supplications, often in elaborate rhyming prose that would be recited by their disciples.
+Over time, devotional literature on du'ā' has expanded beyond prophetic supplications.
+This devotional literature documents formulaic du'ā' of certain pious individuals.
 Popular du'as would include Muhammad al-Jazuli's Dala'il al-Khayrat, which at its peak spread throughout the Muslim world, and Abul Hasan ash-Shadhili's Hizb al-Bahr which also had widespread appeal.
 Du'a literature reaches its most lyrical form in the Munajat, or 'whispered intimate prayers' such as those of Ibn Ata Allah.
 Among the Shia schools, the Al-Sahifa al-Sajjadiyya records du'as attributed to Ali and his grandson, Ali ibn Husayn Zayn al-Abidin.

 Types and categories

 Dua is essentially an expression of submission of faith to God and of one's neediness.
+Dua denotes a petitionary prayer that seeks divine favour or aid.
+Unlike salat, it is considered by Muslim thinkers to be a verbal phenomenon although at times physical postures may be used.
+The content of dua is usually centred on human need and distress, although it can, and ideally should, also include expressions of gratitude and praise.

-Type I: Du'ā al-mas'alah (دُعَاءُ الْمَسْأَلَة du‘ā’u ’l-mas‘alah), or the 'du'a of asking.'
+Type I: Du'ā al-mas'alah (دُعَاءُ الْمَسْأَلَة du'ā'u 'l-mas'alah), or the 'du'a of asking.'
 This type of du'a is when one asks for the fulfillment of a need, or that some harm be removed from him/her.
 An example would be when a person asks, "O God!
 Grant me good in this world, and good in the next life!"

-Type II: Du'ā al-'ibadah (دُعَاءُ الْعِبَادَة du‘ā’u ’l-‘ibādah), or the 'du'a of worship.'
+Type II: Du'ā al-'ibadah (دُعَاءُ الْعِبَادَة du'ā'u 'l-'ibādah), or the 'du'a of worship.'
 This type of du'a includes every single act of worship.
 Examples would include when a Muslim prays or gives zakāt or fasts.